cisagov/manage.get.gov/docs/operations/data_migration.md

 Load migration data onto a production or sandbox environment

 **WARNING:** All files uploaded in this manner are temporary, i.e. they will be deleted when the app is restaged.
-Do not use this method to store data you want to keep around permanently.
+Do not use these environments to store data you want to keep around permanently.
+We don't want sensitive data to be accidentally present in our application environments.

 #### STEP 1: Using cat to transfer data to sandboxes